GRV96/commitfetch/README.md

 **`extract_text_lines`**

-This function reads the specified text file and returns its lines in a list.
+This generator reads the specified text file and yields one of its lines at each iteration.
 It allows for example to access tokens stored in a text file, one per line.

 **`get_repo_commits`**

-This function is the main element of `commitfetch`.
+This generator is the core element of `commitfetch`.
 It performs requests to the GitHub API to obtain data about a repository's commits.
+Each iteration yields a `Commit` instance.
 The user must provide their credentials in a `GitHubCredentials` instance.

 **`read_commit_reprs`**

-This function reads a text file that contains the representations of `Commit` instances then recreates those objects and returns them in a list.
+This generator reads a text file that contains the representations of `Commit` instances and recreates those objects.
+Each iteration yields a `Commit` instance.
 The representations are strings returned by function `repr`.
-Each line of the file must be a representation.
+Each line in the file must be a `Commit` representation.
 Empty lines are ignored.

 **`write_commit_reprs`**